tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Dumbing down the codebase because not everyone understands JS well enough is not a good direction to move in.
 - Use code reviews, talk to your team members and encourage a culture of learning for everyone.
 - Your code is a form of communication, and there is an effective way to communicate that understands and uses the tool well.
-- If you ask the reader of code to understand something about the tool so they can understand a line of code, that is ain investment on their part.
+- If you ask the reader of code to understand something about the tool so they can understand a line of code, that is aweakness if JS n investment on their part.
 Ensure that investment pays off beyond that line of code.
 - That's part of the problem with not having a great dev culture: not promoting that everyone should understand.
 - From someone who's been writing JS for 3 weeks to someone who has 20 years experience, we should all be able to operate on the same codebase and communicate well.